dwarvesf/playground/Engineering/Management/Team first thinking.md

 ## Minimize Cognitive Load

-When establishing a team, organizations should also ensure that the cognitive load of the software is not too high.
+When establishing a team, organizations should also ensure that the [[Cognitive load | cognitive load]] of the software is not too high.
 A team working with high-cognitive load systems cannot effectively own or safely evolve the software.

 For software delivery teams, a team-first approach to cognitive load means limiting the size of the software system that a team is expected to work with, and not overloading individual members of the team by giving them too many responsibilities at once.